10 best Microsoft Project alternatives & competitors for 2026

 Use this quick checklist to compare potential modern PPM solutions in order to pick the best one for your organization.

-10 Microsoft Project alternatives and competitors to consider in 2025
+10 Microsoft Project alternatives and competitors to consider in 2026

 And when it comes to choosing a Microsoft Project alternative, it’s far from easy.
 The market for project management tools and PPM solutions has grown so much in recent years that there are options for every need.
 From full-scale enterprise PPM platforms that help connect strategy and execution to tools focused specifically on task management, the range of possibilities goes far beyond what Microsoft Project offers.

-Here are the 10 best alternatives to Microsoft Project for 2025:
+Here are the 10 best alternatives to Microsoft Project for 2026:

-Microsoft Project alternative #1: Triskell Software
+Microsoft Project competitor #1: Triskell Software

 Among all the Microsoft Project alternatives available on the market, Triskell Software stands out for its flexibility, scalability, and high level of customization.
 It’s the best choice for organizations managing multiple project portfolios—whether IT projects, R&D initiatives, or New Product Development—and need to align them with their overall business strategy.